01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 22 – Cabinet minister Peter Mandelson and Geoffrey Robinson resign over home loan scandal.

-29 – Khmer Rouge leaders apologise for the genocide they were responsible for in Cambodia.
+29 – Khmer Rouge leaders apologise for the genocide they were responsible for in Cambodia that claimed over 1 million lives in the 1970s.

 Quotes Of The Year